MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * What's on there makes a big difference.
 * What's not on there, and how you lay everything out, makes an equally big difference.

 No one likes opening Word documents.
-When your résumé is done, export it to PDF.
+When your résumé is done, export it to a PDF.

 # Layout